dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

 * Problems with MIL type checking: monad cons prefix.
 Seems that it requires polymorphism and/or type inference.
 Or maybe we could choose a highest effect.
+* OOLang and FunLang notion of purity is probably Error and NonTerm and not Id.
+  Would be good to do effect inference (for NonTerm for example), but for now it may be more conservative.